CumulusNetworks/docs/content/guides/production-ready-automation/Quick-Start.md

     user@host:~/dc_configs_vxlan_evpnsym#
     ```

 4. Run the `start-demo.sh` script.
-If you do not intent to use the NetQ telemetry server, use the`--no-netq` option to skip booting the server.
+If you do not intent to use the NetQ telemetry server, use the `--no-netq` option to skip booting the server.

-    During this step, Vagrant starts and provisions the base simulation.
-It might take about 15 or more minutes for this step to complete depending on the host machine and internet connection speed.
+    {{%notice note%}}

+An Ubuntu 18.04LTS box with additional CPU and memory resources for installing NetQ is included in the out of band management network of the base Cumulus Linux reference topology.
+NetQ is *not* a required element for any of the golden standard demos to function.
+NetQ is used in the topology to power CI/CD testing and to preview and test the NetQ functionality.
+If you do not intent to use NetQ, Cumulus Networks recommends that you do not start it in simulation to save an additional 8GB of memory.

+{{%/notice%}}

     ```
     user@host:~/dc_configs_vxlan_evpnsym# ./start-demo.sh --no-netq